• Skip to main content

 Pinterest collage for healthy baked turkey meatballs.

-Seasoned with thyme and sage, baked Turkey Meatballs are a quick and easy way to enjoy the flavors of Thanksgiving without all the fuss of a preparing a whole turkey.
-Serve them over mashed potatoes and roasted vegetables with caramelized onion gravy (no drippings required!) for the ultimate comfort food dinner.
+Baked turkey meatballs with no-drippings gravy are a simple way to enjoy the flavors of Thanksgiving without all the fuss of preparing a whole turkey.

 A blue serving bowl of baked turkey meatballs with a bowl of onion gravy on the side.